vineesh14/openfast/docs/source/user/beamdyn/theory.rst

 :math:`k=\{1,2,...,p+1\}`, :math:`{\underline{\hat{u}}}^k` is the
 :math:`k^{th}` nodal value, and :math:`\xi \in \left[-1,1\right]` is the
 element natural coordinate.
-However, as discussed in :cite:`Bauchau-etal:2008`, the 3D rotation field cannot simply be interpolated as the displacement field in the form of
+However, as discussed in :cite:`Bauchau-etal:2008`, the 3D rotation field :underline:`cannot` simply be interpolated as the displacement field in the form of

 .. math::